Digits-Partners/Articles/README.md

 2. Construct the embedding matrix (number of embedding vectors x number of words in the text corpus), to represent each word in the new embeding space by electing one of the following options:

    1. Learn a featurized representation from a large text corpus (up to hundred of billions of words), works well in machine translation.
 Some of the most popular algorithms are decribed bellow:

-      1. To predict a word given a certain context of previous words, we use a one hidden layer neural network that takes as inputs the embedding vectors associated with the context and feeds a softmax whitch classifies the given context among all possible words within the text corpus.
+      1. Predict a target word given a certain context of previous words.
+To do so we can train a one hidden layer neural network that takes as inputs the embedding vectors associated with the context and feeds it to a softmax whitch classifies the given context among all possible words within the text corpus.
+To learn the words embedding weights, we can perform a gradient descent (after runing a backpropagation) to maximize the likelyhood of the training set.
 [Bengio et. al,2003, A neural probabilistic language model].
+One variation of the above algorithm is to predict a target word given on a certain context composed of both previous and next words

+      2. The Skip-grams algorithm maps a context to a target word, where the target may be within a window of n-words nearby the context.
+[Mikolov et. al., 2013.
+Efficient estimation of word epresentation in vector space]

    2. Take advantage from an existing pre-trained word embeding network and transfer its learning to your specific task (smaller training set), in particular tasks like name entity recognition, core reference resolution, text sumurization